mreschke/dbox/README.md

 # Usage - Basic

-Remember, all containers use local mounted volumes at ~/.dbox so your data is safe and persistent even if you run dbox destroy.
+Remember, all containers use local mounted volumes at `~/.dbox` so your data is safe and persistent even if you run dbox destroy.

 During the install above, dbox is initialized and already running (all 4 containers running).
-You can use basic docker commands as usual like `docker ps -a` or `docker images -a` as needed, but use dbox to start/stop/destroy them my containers.
+You can use basic docker commands as usual like `docker ps -a` or `docker images -a` as needed, but be sure to use `dbox` to start/stop/destroy my containers.

 To stop all containers (but not destroy them), just run `dbox down`.
 To start them back up just run `dbox up`.
 Remember your data is persistent in ~/.dbox.